 |Per-table streaming insert quota has been exceeded for table [YOUR_TABLE] in dataset [YOUR_DATASET].||You are exporting too many log entries too quickly.
 See the BigQuery default quota limits, which apply to logs streaming.||Decrease the amount of log data your sink generates.
 You can update your sink's query to match fewer log entries or use the sample() function.|

 |Logs streamed to partitioned table [YOUR_TABLE] are outside the permitted time boundaries.||BigQuery does not accept logs that are too far in the past or future.||Logs outside permitted time boundaries cannot be exported with sinks.
 You can export those logs to Cloud Storage and use a BigQuery load job instead.
 See BigQuery documentation for further instructions.|

 |Logs cannot be streamed to dataset [YOUR_DATASET] because that operation is prohibited by an organization policy.||An organization policy exists that prevents writes to the selected dataset.
 See documentation for more details on organization policies.||Modify your export sink to use a compliant dataset.|

-The following table lists the most common errors when you configure Logging to export logs to Cloud Pub/Sub:
+The following table lists the most common errors when exporting logs to Pub/Sub:

 |Topic [TOPIC] does not exist.||You might have deleted the topic that was configured to receive your exported logs.||Either re-create the topic with the same name, or change the export configuration to use a different topic.|